 Military Housing Inspection?
 No Problem with These Pro Tips!

 As a military spouse of fourteen years, I've moved three times.
 Yes, I know, I'm spoiled!
 As a younger military spouse, I cleaned homes in military housing to supplement our income.
 I did this for about seven years, so I’d like to help you out with passing your inspection.

 First off, if you have the means, hire a professional house cleaner!
 Ask for referrals through your housing office or through Facebook and other community pages.
 Support your fellow milspouses who do move-out cleanings, if possible.
 But if you can’t swing it in your budget, here are a few steps to take for a smoother inspection!

 As soon as you even suspect your military member is getting orders, work on scheduling repairs.
 Find out if your housing office requires all maintenance be done prior to giving notice.
-This can mean the difference between paying routine repair costs and not.
+This can mean the difference between paying routine repair costs or not.
 For example, at my last base, this was a requirement.
 So, if you have a closet door off the runner, a loose front door knob (I had this!), garage door stuck, or any other repairs that the housing office would normally not charge you for--these will now be billed on inspection day.

 2) Study the Housing Inspection Checklist

 Next, take a trip into your housing office and grab a move-out inspection sheet.
 Some offices do a pre-move out inspection as well, and will walk through your home and give you information about repairs, but not all offices have the same inspection practices.
 The move-out inspection sheet includes information regarding cleaning specifications, removal of belongings, and damage repair costs.

-If you have items that you can't donate, call your trash removal company and inquire about bulk pickups, as you may be able to get rid of large pieces of furniture for free.
+If you have items that you can't donate, call your trash removal company and inquire about bulk pickup, as you may be able to get rid of large pieces of furniture for free.
 Also, one way to be rid of unwanted items is to put them outside and mark them “FREE.”
 Someone may drive by and pick them up.